OpenRailwayMap/OpenRailwayMap/API.md

 # OpenRailwayMap-API

  OpenRailwayMap as an online service has different channels from which information can be gathered.
-One is the [OpenRailwayMap website](https://www.openrailwaymap.org/) to visit the map, another is the [OpenRailwayMap-API](https://api.openrailwaymap.) to retrieve **INFORMATION**
+One is the [OpenRailwayMap website](https://www.openrailwaymap.org/) to visit the map, another is the [OpenRailwayMap-API](https://api.openrailwaymap.) to retrieve INFORMATION about facilities, milestone positions or the network length for different railway infrastucture operators.

 ## How is it programmed

- The API uses JavaScript to extract the information brought in the URL
+ The API uses JavaScript to extract the information brought in the URL.
+Depending on the request type (MODULE in the example) it loads the module js script.
+For further information visit the source code on [Github](https://github.com/OpenRailwayMap/OpenRailwayMap/).

 ---